 - women’s studies certificate program

 Adrian Bautista serves as assistant vice president (AVP) of student life.
-As AVP, Bautista provides leadership and strategic planning for the Division of Student Life, collaborating with key campus stakeholders to enhance the Oberlin residential experience, ensuring that it is conducive to overall student success.
+As AVP, Bautista flexes between day-to-day management and divisional/institutional leadership, collaborating with key campus stakeholders around resource allocation, strategic planning, and student success.

 Bautista has held other positions at Oberlin College including director of Residential Education, director of the Bonner Scholars Program, and Latinx Community Coordinator in the Multicultural Resource Center.